 - how the law firm handles case fees

 4. Compile A List Of Lawyers That Match Your Needs

 Once you have compiled a list of potential personal injury attorneys that you believe may meet your needs, select four or five to consult with.
 Narrowing your choices will help in the long run; if you meet with each of these lawyers, you will likely have to go to their firm or have a phone conversation for an initial consultation.

-To review your case enough to give you an overview and determine whether they can take it on, they may need documentation and other details.
-While this process is well worth the trouble, it may be time-consuming, so it helps to select a few of your top choices to consult, rather than working from a long list.
+To review your case enough to give you an overview and determine whether they can take it on, a lawyer may need documentation and other details.
+This process may be time-consuming, so it helps to select a few of your top choices to consult, rather than working from a long list.

 5. Review Each Lawyer’s Credentials And Track Record